 OPPORTUNITIES FOR EDUCATORS, SCHOOLS AND GROUPS

 Playing a leadership role in deepening science education and increasing ecological literacy is core to Woodland Park Zoo’s vision of creating the next generation of conservation stewards.
-The zoo accomplishes this through educator professional development; student programs on zoo grounds, in classrooms, in schoolyards and local natural areas; strategic partnerships; and extensive educational resources.
+The zoo accomplishes this through educator professional development, learning experiences on zoo grounds, in classrooms, in schoolyards and local natural areas; strategic partnerships; and extensive educational resources.

 Our programs for educators and students support academic requirements in the sciences, offer field-based opportunities and foster inquiry to ensure that all students have sufficient knowledge and skills in science for success and sustainability in the 21st century.

-- Teacher Professional Development - Workshops, institutes, travel and other opportunities for educators
+- Educator Development - Workshops, institutes, travel and other opportunities for educators

 - Master’s Program for Educators - Advanced Inquiry Program.
 Earn your Master’s degree through workshops at Woodland Park Zoo and web-based courses through Miami University.